GED in Alabama: Requirements, Cost, Testing Centers, & More

 If you are 18 or older, you do not need to meet any additional age requirements.
 If you are 16 or 17 years old, you must meet additional requirements, including:

-- For 17-year-olds: They must have a completed Student Exit Interview or a notarized letter from a parent or legal guardian granting permission to take the GED test.
+• For 17-year-olds: You must have completed a Student Exit Interview or provide a notarized letter from a parent or legal guardian granting permission to take the GED test.

-- For 16-year-olds: They must have a Certificate of Exemption issued by the school district’s superintendent, a notarized letter from a parent or legal guardian granting permission to take the GED test, and must make a minimum score on the TABE Test or the GED Ready Mathematical Reasoning and Reasoning Through Language Arts tests.
+• For 16-year-olds: You must have a Certificate of Exemption issued by the school district’s superintendent, a notarized letter from a parent or legal guardian granting permission to take the GED test, and must achieve a minimum score on the TABE Test or the GED Ready Mathematical Reasoning and Reasoning Through Language Arts tests.

 The cost of the GED test in Alabama depends on whether you take it online or in person at a testing center.